himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 <a href="../../img/posts/ergodox-ez-initial-review/ergodox_defalut_layout.png"><img alt="The ergodox default layout" src="../../img/posts/ergodox-ez-initial-review/ergodox_default_layout.png" style="max-width: 100%;"/></a>
 <div class="caption">The default ergodox layout</div>

-I say *stuff*, because I wasn't able to truely pick up the board, adjust to the layout in 20 seconds, and feel 100% comfortable like one might with a "normal" keyboard.
-There was definately a learning curve I knew I would have to face (more on that later).
-However, the immediate impediment was that I didn't even know what the default layout of the board was.
+I say *stuff*, because I wasn't able to just pick up the board, adjust to the layout in 20 seconds, and feel 100% comfortable like one might with a "normal" keyboard.
+There was definitely a learning curve (more on that later).
+However, the pressing barrier was that I didn't even know the default layout.
 The back-lit QWERTY keys were labeled, but all of the modifier keys on the sides and in the thumb clusters were not.
-So, I navigated to the [oryx configurator](https://ergodox-ez.com/pages/oryx) on the erogox-ez website with two goals in mind:
+So, I navigated online to the [oryx configurator](https://ergodox-ez.com/pages/oryx) with two goals in mind:

 * To learn the standard layout that the board shipped with was, and
-* To make any initial changes to the layout I *knew* I would want (ctrl in caps lock location, for example)
+* To make any initial changes to the layout I *knew* I would want (ctrl in the caps lock location, for example)

-After a few minutes of scanning the layout, and adding a tweak here and there, I had my first layout to flash to the board.
-So I downloaded the file... and hit the one issue I've experienced with the ergodox...
+After a few minutes of scanning and tweaking, I had my first layout to flash.
+So I downloaded the file... and hit the only true issue I've experienced with the ergodox...

-### Some issues with Wally
+### Issues with Wally

 <a href="../../img/posts/ergodox-ez-initial-review/ergodox_macbook.jpeg"><img alt="Using the ergodox with my Macbook Pro" src="../../img/posts/ergodox-ez-initial-review/ergodox_macbook.jpeg" style="max-width:
 100%;"/></a>
 <div class="caption">Using the ergodox-ez with my MacBook Pro</div>

-While I was able to flash the firmware using my macbook, for some reason my Fedora laptops and desktops had issues at first.
+While I was able to flash the firmware using my macbook, for some reason my Fedora laptops and desktop had issues at first.
 I would open up [wally](https://ergodox-ez.com/pages/wally) (ZSA's firmware flashing tool), load the firmware file, and press the tiny 'reset' button on my keyboard with a paperclip... and it would freeze.
-The backlights would stop their magical dancing, key presses rendered no response, and I would just wait.
+The backlights stopped their magical dancing and key presses rendered no response.
 The only way to get the board to respond again was to unplug and replug it back in.

-I had heard that ZSA had good support, so I shot them and email about my issue.
+I had heard that ZSA had good support, so I emailed them about my issue.
-They responded right away and helped me try to debug what might be happening.
+They responded right away and helped to debug what might be happening.
 It appeared to be some sort of permissions issues, although to this day I'm not 100% sure what it actually was.
 Eventually, it started working.
-Since then I have updated most of my computers to Fedora 33, and I use a newer version of Wally and it seems to work out of the box.
+Since then I have updated most of my computers to Fedora 33, and I use a newer version of Wally.
+I haven't had the issue pop up again, even on fresh OS installs.
+It just works.

-Oh well, problem resolved I guess.
-My main takeaways from it were that wally deffinately requires `sudo`, and the ZSA's customer support really is great.
-Oh, and that [open source firmware](https://github.com/zsa/wally) is awesome, but I already knew that.
+Oh well, problem resolved I guess?
+My main takeaways from the experience were that 1) wally definitely requires `sudo` permissions, and 2) the ZSA's customer support is wonderful.
+Oh, and [open source firmware](https://github.com/zsa/wally)* is the best, but I already knew that.

-(ZSA has since updated the Linux README instructions to contain the udev instructions they gave me)
+(*ZSA has since updated the Linux README instructions to contain the udev instructions they gave me)